weop/lemphp7/README.md

-# lemphp7
+# PHP7 Development Environment with XDEBUG
 LEMP Vagrant Box using Puppet. [ NGINX + MYSQL + PHP7 ]

 This is a simple vagrant ubuntu/trusty64 box that includes all the essential puppet modules to run a LEMP development environment out of the box.
+XDebug 2.4 is also now included for debugging needs.

 ## what is vagrant?